domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Typing is no substitute for thinking.
 (My version: Trying is no substitute for thinking.) --Original BASIC manual

-Sit down & don't touch sh!t.
+Sit down and don't touch sh!t.
 The master of the house will be with you shortly.
 He's vacuuming. --Anthony Mason, American Basketball Player

 You can't be funny at the beach. --Jerry Seinfeld via James Pietragallo, both American Comedians